thepopupschool/thepopupschool/content/new-theory-of-the-body/action-protocols.md

 title: Action Protocols
 description: "... putting the mind back into the body and the body back into nature"
 date: 2022-12-28
-order: 0
+order: 2
 ---

-In my previous articles I introduced some interaction metaphors that should be useful in our 2023 course: [sensemaking up-hierarchy](new-theory-of-the-body/up-hierarchy)and [habitat - habitas](new-theory-of-the-body/habitat-and-habitas).
+In my previous articles I introduced some interaction metaphors that should be useful in our 2023 course: [sensemaking up-hierarchy](new-theory-of-the-body/up-hierarchy) and [habitat - habitas](new-theory-of-the-body/habitat-and-habitas).
 When we view the whole from a collective system level, we see that local agents are sensing and reporting up-wards as actions taken.
 As the information "rises" toward a centralized processing region, information becomes more global but also more generalized, eventually reaching a context that is coherent.[^1]

 Habitat and habitas are terms that apply to the more general sensemaking up-hierarchy.
 The activities in the habitat are local and participatory.
 The actions taken have an immediate, direct effect on the internal state of the actor, catalyzing sense-making processes.
 The sense that is made, the internal meaning, is the habitas of the actor.
 Habitat-habitas refers to much more specific interaction patterns than the generalized term "sense-making up-hierarchy."